 There were sick feelings also about excruciating decisions to be made.
 This included whether to allow a large needle into my uterus to test if the baby was ‘normal.’

 By months seven and eight, it was whether to go the natural or assisted birth route.
 Since natural birth seemed to entail God-awful pain and screaming like a banshee for an interminable amount of time, I went with Option B – drugs.

 The question then was what sort of drugs?
 This ranged from gas & air to a full epidural.
 The respective pros and cons, as explained, was gas & air was a light assist and an epidural would take all the pain away.
-Apparently, a con with an epidural is that I would miss out on feeling the baby harpoon its way into the world, mashing and tearing up my vagina en route.
+Apparently, a con with an epidural is that I would miss out on feeling the baby harpoon its way into the world, mashing and tearing up my lady purse en route.